Back to Blog

 Criminal dirtbox operations, by contrast, are carried out without any legal sanction or oversight:

 • No Accountability: Since these devices are deployed illegally, there is no accountability or legal framework governing their use.
-This allows criminals to operate with impunity, often targeting indiscriminately.

 The Implications of Fake Tower Attacks on Personal Privacy and National Security